 Several studies have linked gas flaring to cancer.
 Flares are known to contain over 250 toxins, some of which are carcinogenic.
 As reported by the U. S. Environmental Protection Agency, exposure to flare smoke can prompt chronic bronchitis, aggravated asthma, decreased lung function and premature death.

-Dr. Sam also revealed that many young people in Ebedei find it difficult to sleep.
-They have not only been complaining of insomnia but also constant headache and runny nose.
+Dr. Sam also reveals that many young people in Ebedei find it difficult to sleep.
+They have not only been complaining of insomnia, but also constant headache and runny nose.
 “If you don’t sleep,” says the doctor, “you will have a headache.”

-Goodnews, a motorcycle rider, can also tell a difference in his breathing the moment he steps into Ebedei.
+Goodnews, a motorcycle rider, can tell a difference in his breathing the moment he steps into Ebedei.
 “The air here is heavier,” he notes.
 “It feels like someone is sprinkling dust.”

 Acid Rain Suspected

 Another villager narrates how people took down their heavily damaged zinc sheets barely six months after roofing.
 Generally, acid rain damages roofs in places close to factories, gas plants, and power plant smokestacks.
-The rapid corrosion of zinc sheets reported in Ebedei may have resulted from the emission of sulphur dioxide, methane, and other flare compounds that make make up acid rain.
+Corrosion of zinc sheets results from the emission of sulfur dioxide, methane, and other flare compounds that make make up acid rain.
 This polluted rain is equally harmful to health.
 A World Bank report related it to cancer, anaemia, renal dysfunction and some neo-behavioural changes in humans.

 While, for fear of acid and flare particles contamination, some residents have since ditched the village stream, others continue to drink from it for religious and/or cultural reasons.